You pay nothing until we win

 Below we summarize the insurance claims process:

-Following a car accident, you will want to provide evidence showing that the other driver is responsible for the accident.
+Following a Boise car accident, you will want to provide evidence showing that the other driver is responsible for the accident.
 This may be in the form of video footage, photographs of the accident scene and your injuries, or eyewitness testimony.

 Gathering evidence takes time.
 If the police were called to the accident scene, your attorney will need to request a police report.
 Acquiring video surveillance can also be time-consuming since you may need the police to issue a warrant in order to access the footage.